google/shoptimizer/docs/developer-guide.md

 `.../shoptimizer/v1/batch/optimize?mpn-optimizer=true&title-optimizer=true`

-See section 2.2 'API Specification' for a list of available default optimizer keys.
+See [section 2.2](./developer-guide.md#22-api-specification) for a list of available default optimizer keys.

 If you don't specify an optimizer in the query string, it will not be run, unless an item in the body specifies that it should be excluded.
-See section 5 'Excluding Optimizers for Specific Items' for details.
+See [section 5](./developer-guide.md#22-api-specification#5-excluding-optimizers-for-specific-items) 'Excluding Optimizers for Specific Items' for details.

 Consider creating a config file for your Content API client so that you can easily toggle optimizers on and off.